samuilz/android-cars-applicaiton/README.md

 ### This is cars album application made on Android and using Firebase Firestore Database.
-It's purpose is to make me feel more comfortable in this platform.
+It's purpose is to introduce me in Android and make me feel more comfortable in this platform.

 # Contributors:
 - Samuil Zahariev (*samuilz*)